joaofranciscocp/BRASMOD/docs/index.md

 # BRASMOD
 <div style="text-align: justify;">
     BRASMOD is the first large scale, open-access, tax-benefit microsimulation model for Brazil.
-Built in the EUROMOD software, our model encompasses the complete federal structure of taxes and benefits from 2008 to 2023, including COVID-related benefits.
+Built within the EUROMOD software, our model encompasses the complete federal structure of taxes and benefits from 2008 to 2023, including COVID-related benefits.
 </div>

 ## Paper and Citation